DATE

 Economy

-"Iscar and the Tefen Industrial Park should be taken as an example... of what can be done against all odds," Warren Buffett said after purchasing his first foreign company, Israel's Iscar, located in the North.
-The company is renowned not only for its high quality products and high profitability but as a living example of Jewish-Arab co-existence.
-During the visit to the north the group will tour Tefen Industrial Park, confer with the leadership of the company and meet the diverse work force that makes this place such a model of intercommunal success.
+"Iscar and the Tefen Industrial Park should be taken as an example... of what can be done against all odds," Warren Buffett said after purchasing his first foreign company, Israel’s Iscar, located in the North.
+The company is renowned not only for its high quality products and high profitability, but also for its development of tools using advanced technology; like many other Israeli companies, it is a living example of Jewish-Arab co-existence.
+During the program the group will meet and visit with management of companies in Israel and their diverse work force that has transformed Israel into a successful start up nation with its technological and intercommunal success.

-The high-tech boom is back and this time Israelis are using their vast know-how and creativity to pioneer sustainable solutions for our planet in the areas of solar energy, water conservation and electric vehicles.
-Participate in an open discussion with leaders from some of Israel's premier renewable energy companies - Ormat, Netafim, and the new electric vehicle initiative of former SAP superstar Shai Agassi.
+The high tech boom is back and this time Israelis are using their vast know-how and creativity to pioneer sustainable solutions for our planet in the areas of solar energy, agriculture and water conservation.
+Participate in an open discussion with leaders from some of Israel’s premier energy companies.

 Politics & Diplomacy